shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 **IMPORTANT INFORMATION**

-* Although hotspot mode is available for all supported radios, the Baofeng RD-5R seems to have hardware faults which prevent it working reliably as a hotspot.
-Its currently unclear whether this is cause by the bad internal voltage stabilisation in the RD-5R, or RF injection internally into the USB data line.
+**Hotspot mode is not supported on the Baofeng RD-5R / DMR-5R because the hardware does not support reliable USB communications while the radio is transmitting**

 * The USB connection between the radio and the host system e.g. PiStar needs to be protected from RF injection, otherwise the USB connection will be occasionally be reset when the radio is transmitting, which will cause the hotspot to stop working.
-* Do not use the antenna on top of the radio when in hotspot mode, this usually causes RF injection problems which can't be resolved by screening or ferrite
+* Do not use the antenna on top of the radio when in hotspot mode, this usually causes RF injection problems which can't be resolved by screening or ferrite chokes.
 * Connect the radio to an external antenna.
 * Use ferrite RFI protection on the USB cable.
 * When using a Raspberry Pi as the host system, use a metal enclosure for the Raspberry Pi